Many athletes and people who train take a post-workout shake immediately after a workout.

 It’s also got BioPerine, a.k.a.
 Black pepper extract, to boost your absorption of the amino acids in the supplement.
 It’s a little bloated with extras, which knocks it down a few spots in the rankings.

 While it has BioPerine, there aren’t really enough ingredients for it to boost absorption and bioavailability, so it seems like an afterthought ingredient.
-On top of this, it’s bloated with artificial ingredients, making it very hard to recommend.
+On top of this, it’s a bit bloated with artificial ingredients, making it hard to recommend unless taste matters most to you.

-Performance Lab is a fantastic all-around post-workout supplement thanks to the wide variety of amino acids and micronutrients for muscle recovery, like potassium, Himalayan pink salt, and pomegranate extract.
-Whether you’re doing a tough HIIT session or lifting heavy, Performance Lab is hard to beat when it comes to recovery.
+Transparent Labs makes a great all-around post-workout supplement thanks to the killer combo of branched-chain amino acids plus glutamine, another potent muscle recovery enhancer.
+Whether you’re doing a tough HIIT session or lifting heavy, Transparent Labs is hard to beat.

-Men benefit greatly from Performance Lab’s inclusion of creatine for extra muscle strength gains and it becomes an obvious choice for men looking for a post-workout supplement.
+Men get extra benefits out of the creatine and electrolytes in Vintage Build for extra muscle gains and better rehydration.
+It’s an obvious choice for men looking for a post-workout supplement.

 Best post-workout supplement for women: Transparent Labs BCAA + Glutamine